Sambit-12/SDLC-MINI-Project/1_Requirements/Readme.md

 ## Cost and Features and Timeline
 The cost of the system is defined upon how many times the user wants to play the game.Features such as winning sound loosing sound and tie breaker sound can also be added to make the application little advanced.
 We can make this game interesting by making it playable online by increasing the user limit in database and also if somone leaves in between the game the plyaer automatically looses.
 Since this is an offline game and playable only between computer and user this game is free of cost.
 ## Rules of the Game
-These are the rules need to be followed while playing this game:
+><p>These are the rules need to be followed while playing this game:</p>
     1.In the case of Snake vs. Water, Snake drinks the water hence wins.
     2.In the case of Water vs. Gun, The gun will drown in water, hence a point for water.
     3.In the case of Gun vs. Snake, Gun will kill the snake and win.
-In situations where both parties choose the same object, the result will be a draw.
+    4.In situations where both parties choose the same object, the result will be a draw.
 ## Defining Our System
     -- TBD
 ## SWOT ANALYSIS